Topic-specific policies

 The value of this standard is unclear, given that ISO 22301 does such a good job in this general area while ISO/IEC 24762 covers ICT Disaster Recovery specifically.

-If it is to remain a part of ISO27k, I personally feel it at least ought to be properly aligned with the current 2019 version of ISO 22301, and ideally extended beyond the ICT domain since ISO27k is about information risk and security, not just “ICT” (a clumsy and unnecessary amplification of good old “IT” which in common usage has included comms for, oh at least 50 years).
-However, the present scope is specific to ICT:
+• the ISO27k standards concern risk and security to information, not just “ICT” (a clumsy and unnecessary amplification of good old “IT” which in common usage has included comms for, oh at least 50 years); and

 “The scope of this document is clearly delimited on information and communication technology (ICT) readiness for business continuity.
 Readiness of ICT for business continuity means that ICT and its operational capabilities demonstrate the ability to achieve desired business continuity objectives in case of a disruption affecting ICT.”

-Furthermore, to avoid any hint of overlap/conflict with the ISO 22300 standards, the revised ToR clearly states that ’27031 will not replace a Business Continuity Management System.
+Furthermore, to avoid any hint of overlap/conflict with the ISO 22300 standards, the revised ToR clearly states that ISO/IEC 27031 will not replace a Business Continuity Management System.
 That said, the draft 2nd edition orbits around “IRBC” (ICT Readiness for Business Continuity) ... which is essentially a systematic way to manage the IT elements of business continuity, supplementing the BCMS as a whole.

 < Previous standard ^ Up a level ^ Next standard >

-Copyright © 2024 IsecT LtdContact us re Intellectual Property Rights
+Copyright © 2024 IsecT Ltd. Contact us re Intellectual Property Rights